TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Experiments

 \subsection{Walking in Challenging Terrain}

-We further validate our curriculum in the continuous‐control BipedalWalkerHardcore environment from OpenAI Gym~\cite{Brockman2016Gym}, as modified by Wang et al. (2019)~\cite{POET}.
+We further validate our curriculum in the continuous‐control BipedalWalkerHardcore environment from OpenAI Gym~\citep{Brockman2016Gym}, as modified by~\citet{POET}.
 This domain features a procedurally generated terrain controlled by eight parameters, terrain roughness, pit gap frequency, stump height, stair spacing, etc., that jointly determine locomotion difficulty.
 We consider the complete set of eight parameters in our design space.
 Figure~\ref{fig:combined_env_examples} illustrates two representative terrains with varying stair heights and surface roughness.

-Our student agent is trained for 10k PPO updates, while baselines run up to 20k updates.
-We evaluate zero‑shot transfer on six held‑out test terrains over 100 episodes each.
-Figure~\ref{fig:bw_aggregate_performance} reveals consistent gains across all four aggregate metrics, median, IQM, mean, and optimality gap, on the six held‑out BipedalWalker terrains.
-Specifically, after only 10k updates, TRACED outperforms all baselines at 20k updates.
-Although its variance is slightly higher, TRACED’s 10k‑update curve matches or exceeds ACCEL-CENIE at 20k, demonstrating both superior sample efficiency and robust generalization.
-Moreover, as in MG, TRACED reaches the highest performance in half the wall‑clock time on BW relative to ACCEL (see Appendix~\ref{sec:appendix:efficiency_analysis}).
-These results confirm that our curriculum design remains effective not only in discrete grid worlds but also in complex continuous domains.
-Refer to Appendix~\ref{sec:appendix:numerical_results} for detailed results broken down by each terrain.
+We evaluate zero‑shot transfer on six held‑out test terrains over 100 episodes each, averaged over five random seeds.

+TRACED delivers consistent gains across all four aggregate metrics, median, interquartile mean (IQM), mean, and optimality gap, on the six held-out BipedalWalker terrains (Figure~\ref{fig:bw_aggregate_performance}).
+After only 10k updates, it already outperforms all baselines evaluated at 20k.
+As in MiniGrid, TRACED also reaches its peak performance in roughly half the wall-clock time of ACCEL on BipedalWalker (Appendix~\ref{sec:appendix:efficiency_analysis}).
+Moreover, TRACED consistently surpasses ACCEL in zero-shot returns across all terrains throughout training (Figure~\ref{fig:test_return_bw_1}), further underscoring the effectiveness of its curriculum design.
+Detailed numerical results are provided in Appendix~\ref{sec:appendix:numerical_results}.
-As shown in Figure~\ref{fig:test_return_bw_1}, TRACED consistently surpasses ACCEL in zero‑shot returns across all terrains.
-In the first 5k updates, TRACED trails ADD, DR, and PLR$^\perp$ because it builds upon ACCEL’s seed curriculum, mutating the easiest environments first, before increasing difficulty.
-After 5k updates, however, TRACED continues to climb steadily, while ADD, DR, and PLR$^\perp$ plateau in a stale regime.
-This sustained upward trajectory demonstrates that TRACED effectively escalates task complexity in tandem with the agent’s improving capabilities, yielding superior long‑term performance.